 - Working within regulatory allowances: Co-location with client for works-planning; OpEx and CapEx drivers of innovation and supply chain programmes

 - Innovating products and practices for the NI Natural Gas market: introducing ‘no dig’ techniques, more than 70% of PNG’s network has been installed using modern methods such as directional drilling which is far more environmentally friendly and productive than open cut.
-Engineering innovations for PNG include: a 4 bar PE system designed from scratch; below ground district pressure reduction stations and preassembled and pretested customer meter boxes
+Engineering innovations for PNG, realised through our Supply Chain Alliance, include: a 4 bar PE system designed from scratch; below ground district pressure reduction stations (governors) and preassembled and pretested customer meter boxes

-- More than 3,500km of mains and service laid, bringing natural gas to more than 200,000 customers, alleviating fuel poverty and supporting modern lifestyles
+- More than 3,500km of IP, MP and LP mains and service laid, bringing natural gas to more than 200,000 customers alleviating fuel poverty and supporting modern lifestyles

-- Hundreds of gas professionals created locally in NI.
-This includes more than 70 previously unemployed individuals trained through the Bridge to Employment programme with 15 graduates under development at any time
+- Hundreds of gas professionals created locally in NI, including more than 70 previously unemployed individuals trained through the Bridge to Employment programme with 15 graduates under development at any time

 - Safety: award-winning (Utility Week Utility Stars 2016) safety practices include behaviours-based stand-down days and visual method statements